Hansmu/typescript-tutorial/Readme.md

 Running `tsc --init` tells TS that the project and all of its subfolders should be managed by TS.
 It creates a `tsconfig.json` file.
 After it is created `tsc -w` can be run so that it'd watch the entire project.

+TypeScript is aware of the value present and type checks around values.
+So instead of using `!` at the end of a potentially null value, you could also just use `if (val) blabla`.
+The exclamation mark is shorter, though, so if you know that the value is present, then use that.